A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection: Conclusion

 \section{Conclusion}

 In this paper, we provided a general framework for the error-driven optimization of ranking-based functions.
 As a special case of this generalization, we introduced aLRP Loss, a ranking-based, balanced loss function which handles the classification and localisation errors in a unified manner. aLRP Loss has only one hyperparameter which we did not need to tune, as opposed to around 6 in SOTA loss functions.
-We showed that using aLRP improves its baseline up to $4.3$ points in AP, and outperforms all one-stage detectors.
+We showed that using aLRP improves its baselines significantly over different detectors by simplifying parameter tuning, and outperforms all one-stage detectors.